One Planet International School

 One Planet International School is an international school located in Addis Ababa, Ethiopia.
 At the kindergarten level, it offers Lower Kindergarten (Age 3-4), Upper Kindergarten (Age 4-5), and Preparatory (Age 5-6).
 At the primary level, grades one through eight are offered.
-At the secondary level, grades nine and twelve are offered.
+At the secondary level, grades nine through twelve are offered.

 Curriculum

 Accredited by the Ethiopian Ministry of Education as private school, the school's curriculum uses international standard, research-based curriculum and teaching methods.
 Instruction is in English and Amharic languages.

 There is also a curriculum of virtues based on The Virtues Project.

 Donors sponsor scholarships including the Hidden Gems Scholarship Fund for orphaned and street girls with a one-year scholarship which includes funds for tuition and materials.